cagla-su/Linux-Gaming-Guide/README.md

 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)
 - **For Debian/Ubuntu and Derivatives:** [XanMod Kernel](https://xanmod.org/)
 ## Gamemode
 - [Gamemode](https://github.com/FeralInteractive/gamemode) is a project that optimizes your gameplay.
-Generally, gaming software like Lutris have it enabled by default for your games if you have gamemode installed but on Steam, you have to manually add a command on your games' launch options like in the example:
+Generally, gaming software like Lutris have it enabled by default for your games if you have gamemode installed.
+But on Steam, you have to manually add a command in your games' launch options like in the example:
 ```
 gamemoderun %command%
 ```
-- After installing gamemode, install [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to `/etc/` via executing the command after opening terminal in the location where the file is located in:
+- After installing gamemode, install [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to `/etc/` via executing the command after opening terminal in the location where the file is located at:
 ```
 sudo mv gamemode.ini /etc/
 ```
 ## Performance-Boosting Environment Variables
 You can use these options for better performance while gaming:
-- `WINEDEBUG=-all`  - It suppresses all debug outputs of wine
+- `WINEDEBUG=-all`  - It suppresses all debug outputs of WINE
 - `mesa_glthread=true` - It improves **OpenGL performance** on **Intel/AMD GPUs**
 - `__GL_THREADED_OPTIMIZATIONS=1` - It improves **OpenGL performance** on **NVIDIA GPUs**
-- `DXVK_ASYNC=1` - It **doesn't work on Steam games** but it **displays frames without waiting for shaders to be compiled** which works on games from other platforms.
+- `DXVK_ASYNC=1` - It **doesn't work on Steam games** but it **displays frames without waiting for shaders to be compiled** which works on Lutris and Heroic.
 However, using async can **get you banned from your online games that you play**.
 That's why, it is recommended for **offline games only**.
 ### How Can You Use These Environment Variables?
 - **Steam**: You can simply use these commands in your Steam game's launch options, don't forget to add `%command%` at last
 - **Lutris**: In `System Options` section of Lutris, there is another section called `Environment Variables`, you should type the variables like in the example:
  - `Key`: WINEDEBUG | `Value`: -all
 ## Disabling Compositor - X11/Xorg ONLY!!!
-**WARNING**: If you're using **Wayland**, you can't disable compositor.
+**WARNING**: If you're using **Wayland**, you can't disable the compositor.
 These steps are only available for **X11/Xorg**.
 - A disabled compositor simply means disabled animations and transparency.
 Also, it causes screen tearing which **destroys visual quality while improving performance**.
-- If you're using **KDE**, you can simply disable compositor using `Shift - Alt - F12` keybind.
-To reenable it, apply the same keybind.
+- If you're using **KDE**, you can simply disable the compositor using `Shift - Alt - F12` keybind.
+To reenable, apply the same keybind.
-- If you're using **XFCE**, you can disable compositor following the steps below:
+- If you're using **XFCE**, you can disable the compositor following the steps below:
 	- `Settings Manager` - `Window Manager Tweaks` - `Compositor` - `Enable Display Compositing (uncheck the box)`
 - For other desktop environments and other ways of disabling compositor, you can check [this guide](https://linux-gaming.kwindu.eu/index.php?title=Compositor_(X11))
 # Hybrid Graphics
-- Hybrid graphics setup is not an issue on Linux at all.
-- If you have an **Intel/AMD + NVIDIA/AMD** setup, you can install Vulkan drivers for both hardware and set your games to run on your dedicated GPU.
+- If you have an **hybrid graphics** setup, you can install Vulkan drivers for both hardware and set your games to run on your dedicated GPU.
 - If your dedicated GPU is **AMD**, the necessary command to run the games on the dedicated GPU is:
 ```
 DRI_PRIME=1